JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 1. Introduction

 JavaScript is one of the most widely used programming languages in web development.
-In particular, its array manipulation features play a crucial role in data management and user interaction.
-In this article, we explain in detail how to search for values within arrays in JavaScript.
-From basic search methods to more advanced techniques, this guide provides useful information for beginners and intermediate developers alike.
+In particular, array manipulation plays a crucial role in data management and user interaction.

 Purpose of This Article

-By reading this article, you will learn the following points:
+By reading this article, you will learn the following:

 • Understand the differences between major JavaScript methods used for array searching.

-• Learn the specific usage of each method through code examples.
+• Learn concrete usage of each method through code examples.

-• Select appropriate methods depending on the scenario.
+• Be able to choose the appropriate method depending on the scenario.

 Target Audience